ranliu98/ranliu98.github.io/_pages/about.md

 * **Interpretable deep learning methods**: Building deep learning architectures that are interpretable and identifiable under certain pre-defined conditions or assumptions.
 * **Image segmentation**: Efficient methods for image segmentation with limited or noisy annotations, explicit constraints, or topological/geometrical priors.

+Outside from research, I do indoor climbing and I have two cats.

 ### Contact Me